In Your Community

 Adopt-A-School/Junior Special Agent (JSA) Program

-Through our Adopt-a-School/Junior Special Agent (JSA) program, we have adopted the James Mosher Elementary School.
+Through our Adopt-a-School/Junior Special Agent (JSA) program, we have adopted the Old Court Middle School.
 Our program runs during the school year (October-May), and fifth graders participate in the junior special agent program.
 Students completing their assignments receive JSA credentials at a June graduation ceremony and participate in a basketball challenge with Baltimore agents and support staff.
 Goals for the students are to:

 - Help them improve academically and become better citizens;